thesundowner/FLock/README.md

 # What the f*ck is FLock?

-FLock is a program that lets you safely encrypt files.
+FLock is a program that lets you safely encrypt / decrypt files.
 It uses the SHA256 hashing and AES256 encryption algorithms. so Its the safest file encryption program you can find.
 And it's the most dangerous thing that can happen to your precious files if you aren't careful.

-# HOW TO ENCRYPT/DECRYPT FILES?
+## HOW TO ENCRYPT/DECRYPT FILES?

-## ENCRYPTION

 There are certain things that are needed to be considered before encrypting/decrypting: